Las Vegas Strip Overview

 In addition to world-class casinos, there is much world-class shopping and free things to do in Vegas Strip.
 Some notable examples are the Venetian's Grand Canal Shoppes, the Caesars Forum Shops, and Planet Hollywood's Miracle Mile.
 Family themed attractions include the Circus Circus Adventuredome and Gameworks.Riviera, Sahara, Stratosphere, Treasure Island (TI), Tropicana, Venetian, and the Wynn.
 Each hotel features its own gamut of entertainment options including shows and free attractions.

 You won't have to walk the Strip is 3 miles sounds too long for you.
 The double decker bus The Deuce runs up and down the strip.
 There is also a monorail and some free shuttles between certain casinos.
 The Las Vegas Strip has a long history, from its first hotel, El Rancho Vegas, to its current range of casinos.
-Whichever way you choose to be part of the Strip, come explore and be a part of history.
+Whichever way you choose to be a part, come explore and be a part of history.